den-rgb/den-rgb/README.md

-# Hi, my names Denis
+# Hi, my name's Denis

 ## *I’m interested in a large variety of things, such as:*
 - Animation